 5. Pukyong National University

-Why it stands out: Located in coastal Busan, Pukyong National University is especially well-known for ocean-linked fields (like fisheries and marine sciences) alongside strong engineering/IT tracks.
+Why it stands out: Located in coastal Busan, Pukyong National University offers fisheries sciences, environmental and marine sciences, engineering, and information technology and convergence study.

-“My university experience was both challenging and rewarding… I gained a strong academic foundation and developed skills in research and collaboration.”
+“My university experience was both challenging and rewarding… I gained a strong academic foundation and developed skills in critical thinking, research, and collaboration.”

-For students who want a practical, research-oriented environment near Korea’s maritime hub, PKNU can be a particularly strong fit, especially in marine and fisheries-linked fields.
+For students who want a practical, research-oriented environment near South Korea’s maritime hub, PKNU can be a particularly strong fit, especially in marine and fisheries-related fields.

 6. Incheon National University